openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

     Input [NHWC] -> IE.AvgPool [NHWC] -> IE.Reorder [NCHW] -> Act shave layer [NCHW]
     Input [NHWC] -> IE.Add [NHWC] -> IE.Reorder [NCHW] -> Act shave layer [NCHW]
 ```
+### `-remove-identity-pools`: Remove identiy pools
+The pass removes the identity ops
+Because we have passes which introduce such identity pools, we can't have this
+as a folder/canonicalizer
 ### `-remove-quantdequant-seq`: Removes quantize->dequantize ops sequence
 The optional pass in the `LowPrecision` pipeline.